yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 Aside from the visual perceptions, human brains have this similar ignoring mechanism for sounds too.
 MP3, for one, would be an algorithm that took advantage of this.

-Since my team work on audio AI, I have been diving a bit deeper into the audio encoding realm, which reminded me that I had this ancient MP3 player I bought eons ago.
+Since my team works on audio AI, I have been diving a bit deeper into the audio encoding realm, which reminded me that I had this ancient MP3 player I bought eons ago.
 I managed to dig it out from our home vault this weekend.
 Surprisingly, with my constant relocations after college, it still has not lost (who knows, it might become a family heirloom!):

 ![mp3-player](../assets/images/20220507/old_mp3_player.jpg)